j23414/mango-user-guide/graph_mathematics.md

 A Suppose you have two graphs called A and B.

 One of the strengths of Gel is it's set of graph mathematics.
-This allows you to combine and compare multiple heterogeneous graphs in a typed command.
+This allows you to combine and compare many heterogeneous graphs in a typed command.

 What might you want to do with two graphs?
 You may want to combine them together.
-Therefore we have graph addition.
+Thus we have graph addition.

 ```
 graph(nt,lt) A;